 A similar and Nightmare Fuel inducing version is an animal (for example, the tarantula hawk) who lays their eggs into a victim.
 Once the eggs hatch, they eat their host from the inside out, usually always while the victim is alive.

 It's often thought that Julius Caesar was born by Caesarian section and therefore that his mother had died in childbirth (since Caesarians were 100% fatal to the mother at that date).
-Unfortunately for people who like to believe in Urban Legends, Caesar's mother survived his birth for many years, and the term "Caesarian section" derives from the Latin caedere, to cut.
+Unfortunately for people who like to believe in Urban Legends, Aurelia Cotta survived her son's birth for many years, and the term "Caesarian section" derives from the Latin caedere, to cut.
 "Caesar" means "long-haired", and was the dictator's family name for 300 years before his birth.
 The words do not seem to be related, although many authorities are convinced they are.

 The "natural" level of maternal mortality in humans is 1 in 100 births.
 In sub-Saharan Africa, 1 in 16 women are said to die in childbirth, compared to 1 in 2,800 in the developed world.
 Keep in mind, though, that these numbers may be wildly optimistic; in many African countries the poorest citizens, the ones most likely to die of such things as post-partum infections, live and die uncounted and unregistered.